quintesse/PlayoVR/README.md

 ### Properties:

+ - **Parent** : Synchronizes changes to the location of the object in the object hierarchy.
+For more detail see below.
  - **Position** : This determines the way in which the position of the object will be synchronized with the other clients.
 It can be set to one of the following values:
    - **None** : no synchronization will happen, the value will always remain unchanged
    - **Set** : the value will be set the moment a client receives it, no interpolation will happen